Mushymato/LivestockBazaar/author-guide.md

 #### MailFlag: mushymato.LivestockBazaar_purchasedAnimal_{animalType}

 Mail flag indicating an animal had been purchased at least once.
+This does not get removed if you sell the animal since it is about whether you ever bought it.

 #### Trigger: mushymato.LivestockBazaar_purchasedAnimal